EnsembleUI/ensemble_docs_archived/docs/exercises/2-add-location-field.md

 sidebar_position: 2
 ---

-# 2. Set task location
+# 2. Add location field

 We got a new requirement to store a location for each task.
 Our backend team already added the `location` field.
 Here's what you need to do: